Karthik1403/Agile-Traffic-Management-System/README.md

 # Working:
 Get a real time image from the traffic catching camera Scan and determine the traffic density
-Input this data to the Time Allocation module
-The output will be the time slots for each lane accordingly.

 # Conclusion: